-- Touch the yellow clock icon to display the scheduling window, which prompts you to select a time to install the update (SET FOR THIS TIME) or install it now (INSTALL NOW).
+- Touch the yellow clock icon to display the scheduling window, which prompts you to select a time to install the update (Set For This Time) or install it now (Install Now).
 Once scheduled, the yellow clock icon changes to a white clock icon until the update begins.
-At any time before the update begins, you can touch this clock icon to reschedule the update. - Go to Controls > Software to determine if an update is available for your vehicle.
+At any time before the update begins, you can touch this clock icon to reschedule the update. - Touch Controls > Software to determine if an update is available for your vehicle.
 If available, touch Software Update Available to navigate to the scheduling window, as mentioned above. - Start updates using the Tesla mobile app.

 NOTE: Some software updates can take up to three hours to complete.
 Model S must be in Park while the software is being updated.
-To ensure the fastest and most reliable delivery of software updates, leave the Wi-Fi turned on and connected whenever possible (see Connecting to Wi-Fi on page 147).
+To ensure the fastest and most reliable delivery of software updates, leave the Wi-Fi turned on and connected whenever possible (see Connecting to Wi-Fi on page 142).